NickSeigalLCOG/LCOG-SDEUpgradePlan/SDEUpgradePlan_Draft1.md

 #### Backup Plan

 We currently back up a selection of the geodatabases on gisrv106 (EugeneGeo, LCOGGeo, Regional) every night after 7pm.
 Our process currently uses the sdeexport command-line tool to make .sdx files for each geodatabase object.
 Since the command-line tools will be deprecated after ArcSDE 10.2.x, we should be looking for another backup method.
 It is also implied that the .sdx backup format will deprecate along with sdeexport & sdeimport.
 Suggested backup methods include genarlly copying datasets to other workspaces, XML workspace exports, and whatever SQL Server backup methods are at our disposal.
-There are three backup concepts to consider: dataset backups (currently done via sdeexport), whole database backups (not done currently for gisrv106 GDBs), and server backups (not done for gisrv106 unless we have a plan I don't know about).
+There are three backup concepts to consider: dataset backups (currently done via sdeexport), whole database backups (I see 3 days of recent backups for most GDBs on gisrv106 occurring around 11pm), and server snapshots (not done for gisrv106 unless we have a plan I don't know about).

 ##### Recommended Action